 The Fisheries Division undertakes research, analysis, monitoring and reporting to inform the sustainable development and management of fisheries and aquaculture in Samoa.
 The Division is mandated to liaise with international, regional, government agencies and village communities on issues affecting the conservation, development and management of fisheries resources and their ecosystems; advise government agencies, villages, non-government organizations and stakeholders on the development and management of aquaculture, coastal and oceanic fisheries for the present and future generations of Samoa.
 It may also carry out other functions for the purpose of conservation, development and management of fisheries in Samoa.

 The CBFMP is an approach facilitated by the Advisory Section to engage coastal communities to manage and protect their fisheries resources and marine environment.
-The programmed is a “bottom-up” approach in which communities have the primary responsibility to manage their marine environment, aquatic and fisheries resources whilst the
+The programme is a “bottom-up” approach in which communities have the primary responsibility to manage their marine environment, aquatic and fisheries resources whilst the

 Fisheries Division-MAF provides technical support.
 The CBFMP approach was developed to integrate well with the social norms, customs and traditions in the Samoan village communities.
 It is designed to empower local village communities as resource owners and users to take charge and be more responsible with their actions towards the marine environment and the fisheries resources.

 To date, more than 120 coastal village communities in Samoa joined the program with

 80% fully active in executing 100% of their management plans undertaking including the